-250 Amp circuit breaker (Located on the side of the dinette seat) -Typical View
+250 Amp circuit breaker (Located in the driver's side exterior compartment door). -Typical View

 See the lithium manufacturer's user guide provided in your InfoCase for further information.

 HOUSE/COACH BATTERY DISCONNECT SWITCH (COACH BATT)

 The House/Coach Battery Disconnect switch lets you disconnect the house batteries from the 12-volt system of your motorhome during storage periods to avoid battery drain by electrical items that are hooked directly to the house batteries, such as clock displays and radio memories, etc.